-Helping Deliver the new U.S. Military Hospital Weilerbach
+New Construction of the U.S. Military Hospital Weilerbach

-When complete, the new U.S. hospital located in Weilerbach near the Ramstein Air Base will replace the base's medical facilities and the military hospital in Landstuhl, which has been in operation since the 1950s.
-The new hospital building with 120,000 m² of floor space encompasses a medical center, clinic, administrative center and medical warehouse.
+The newly constructed U.S. hospital located in Weilerbach near the Ramstein Air Base is set to replace the medical facilities at the air base and the military hospital in Landstuhl, which has been in operation since the 1950s.
+The new hospital building with 120,000 m² of floor space encompasses a medical centre, clinic, administrative centre and medical warehouse.

 After a needs assessment and a comparative location search, the U.S. Army Corps of Engineers commissioned a joint venture consisting of German and U.S. planners to design the new hospital construction project.
 CDM Smith was responsible for the infrastructure planning for the entire site development.